nwg-piotr/nwg-shell-config/README.md

 [this script](https://github.com/nwg-piotr/sway-save-outputs).

-All of above is installed by default together with the sway session of [ArchLabs Linux](https://archlabslinux.com), which the nwg-shell-config utility was designed for.
+All of above is installed by default together with the sway session of [ArchLabs Linux](https://archlabslinux.com), which the nwg-shell-config utility was developed for.
 Anyway, if you'd like to give it a try on another system, take a look at the [skel/sway-home/.config](https://github.com/nwg-piotr/nwg-shell-config/tree/master/skel/sway-home/.config) directory.
 It contains the sway config, together with the rest of necessary configs and style sheets.